DTrejo/dtrejo.github.io/book-review-nutrition-physical-degration-weston-a-price.md

 ---

-## <a name='Wildanimalsinstinctualunderstandingofwhattheyneedtoeat'></a>Wild animals' instinctual understanding of what they need to eat
+## <a name='Wildanimalsunderstandingofwhattheyneedtoeat'></a>Wild animals' understanding of what they need to eat

+Update: it seems that [animals learn what to eat from their parents and peers](https://onpasture.com/2014/10/27/can-animals-figure-out-what-minerals-they-need/), and eat to counteract deficiencies, rather than preventatively.

 >The story is told of a trip to Africa made by a wild animal specialist from the London zoo for the purpose of obtaining additional lions and studying this problem.
 While in the lion country, he observed the lion kill a zebra.
 The lion proceeded then to tear open the abdomen of the zebra and eat the entrails at the right flank.
 This took him directly to the liver.
 After spending some time selecting different internal organs, the lion backed away and turned and pawed dirt over the carcass which he abandoned to the jackals.
 The scientist hurried to the carcass and drove away the jackals to study the dead zebra to note what tissues had been taken.
 This gave him the clue which when put into practice has entirely changed the history of the reproduction of the cat family in captivity.
 The addition of the organs to the foods of the captive animals born in the jungle supplied them with foods needed to make reproduction possible.
 Their young, too, could reproduce efficiently.
 As I studied this matter with the director of a large lion colony, he listed in detail the organs and tissues that were particularly selected by animals in the wilds and also those that were provided for animals reproducing in captivity.